data61/gnaf/gnaf-contrib/README.md

 # gnaf-contrib
 ## Introduction
-This project provides a [Scala](http://scala-lang.org/) [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service providing access to the
-G-NAF Contributed database of user supplied geocodes.
+This project provides a [Scala](http://scala-lang.org/) [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service providing access to the gnafContrib database of user supplied geocodes.

 This is a stand-alone webapp and does not run in a servlet container.